MrStahlfelge/gdx-gamesvcs/README.md

         myGdxGame.gsClient = gsClient;

-Check for `gsClient.isConnected()` if you successfully established a connection, or set a listeneder and wait for the call to `gsConnected`.
+If you want to know if you established a connection to a user session, you can use `gsClient.isSessionActive()`, or set a listener and wait for the call to `gsOnSessionActive()`.
+You don't need to check if a user session is active for submitting scores, events and unlocking achievements, as some game services allow anonymous or guest submits.
+The API client implementations do all needed checks.

 ### Submitting events and scores, unlocking achievements